vvalouch/dofe-android-workshop/README.md

 # DofE Android Mini-Workshop

 ## Goal
-The goal is to build a simple Android App which uses the API build during the session
+The goal is to build a simple Android App which uses the API build during the session.
+Final version of code is available in branch `mvvm_and_network_done`

 ## The API
 The app can be tested against mock server: